Father learns three sons aren't his after 20 years of parenting

 It led to the horrifying realisation that Kate, his former wife, had conceived their three children with another man during their 20-year marriage.

-Mrs Mason has agreed to repay £250,000 of their £4 million divorce settlement as part of a bitter legal battle, but the identity of her lover remains shrouded in secrecy.
+Mrs Mason has agreed to repay £250,000 (NZD $473,500) of their £4 million divorce settlement as part of a bitter legal battle, but the identity of her lover remains shrouded in secrecy.

 Now the devastated 55-year-old has made a public appeal for the man to come forward for the sake of his adult sons, revealing a few clues he believes may help identify him.